lyft/flinkk8soperator/README.md

 ![Flink operator overview](docs/flink-operator-overview.svg)

 The goal of running Flink on Kubernetes is to enable more flexible, lighter-weight deployment of streaming applications, without needing to manage infrastructure.
 The Flink operator aims to abstract out the complexity of hosting, configuring, managing and operating Flink clusters from application developers.
-It achieves this by extending any kubernetes cluster using a [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources).
+It achieves this by extending any kubernetes cluster using [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources).

 The Operator creates flink clusters dynamically using the specified custom resource.
 Flink clusters in kubernetes consist of the following:
 * JobManager [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)